Can we fix it? The inside story of match fixing in tennis

-After police in Spain break up a major tennis match-fixing ring, File on 4 reveals the inside story of how players and betting gangs are corrupting the lower levels of the game.
+After police in Spain break up a major tennis match-fixing ring, Assignment reveals the inside story of how players and betting gangs are corrupting the lower levels of the game.

 Last month, law enforcement officials in Spain said they had broken up a major match fixing ring in tennis.
 The Guardia Civil said 28 players competing at the lower levels of tennis were implicated.
 It's alleged that a group of Armenians had bribed the players to fix matches.

-Two years after File on 4 first revealed concerns about match fixing in the game, the programme looks at how the tennis authorities have responded to the issue and examines the measures put forward by an independent panel to reduce the risk of corruption.
+Two years after the BBC first revealed concerns about match fixing in the game, Assignment looks at how the tennis authorities have responded to the issue and examines the measures put forward by an independent panel to reduce the risk of corruption.

 Reporter: Paul Connolly

 Producer: Paul Grant

 (Image: A tennis ball on a tennis court.
 Photo credit: AFP / Getty Images)